 The next, Martin A. Brumbaugh, founder and first editor of Industrial Quality Control magazine, was named in 1960.
 A trio of new Honorary members was named in 1965: Simon Collier, a past president, Harold F. Dodge, known for his working in sampling, and Mason E. Wescott, mentor to a generation of applied statisticians.

-Ellis R. Ott, educator of a generation of quality control professionals, became an Honorary member in 1978.
-He was followed in 1982 by Harry G. Romig, an educator who was closely associated with Harold Dodge.
+Harry G. Romig, an educator who was closely associated with Harold Dodge.
 Armand V. Feigenbaum, whose name became synonymous with the term "total quality control," and Kaoru Ishikawa, who helped develop a specifically Japanese quality strategy, became Honorary members in 1986.

 William A. Golomski, a past president and distinguished educator, was honored in 1992.
 In 1996, Dorian Shainin was honored for a lifetime of achievement.
 Also added to the roll in 1996 was statistician George E.P.
 Box.
 Genichi Taguchi (1997) was known for developing a methodology to improve quality and reduce costs.